abilandz/PH8124/Lecture_9/Lecture_9.md

 To delete recursively non-empty directories found by **find**, only the first version will work, but only after we replace **rm** with **rm -rf** (use with great care!).

-It is also possible to execute multiple commands on the files or directories that **find** has found — we just need to use a separate `-exec` flag for each command input.
+It is also possible to execute multiple commands on the files or directories that **find** has found &mdash; we just need to use a separate `-exec` flag for each command input.

 **Example 12:** Find all files in the specified directory(-ies), and for each of them: a) print the full metadata with **ls -al**; and b) print the size with **stat -c %s**.